juanjvegajr/Portfolio/README.md

 # Portfolio
-Collection of all the SQL projects and training I have completed.
+Collection of all SQL and Excel projects and training I have completed.

 This repsitory contains code for the following projects
 * **Bellabeats**